robertziel/dynamic_categories_concept/README.md

 # Dynamic Categories Example BACKEND

+## Custom fields

+There are following custom fields types:

+* BigDecimal
+* String
+* TextField

+And much more can be added if required.

 ## Set up locally

 1. Make sure you have proper **ruby** version installed, defined in [.ruby-version](.ruby-version)